bloominstituteoftechnology/DS-Unit-1-Sprint-2-Data-Wrangling-and-Storytelling/module2-find-portfolio-ideas/template.md

 1. Geographic Variation
 Yes, maps of people to be targeted.

+SECOND:yes

 2. Trend related to the news
 data privacy

+SECOND: yes

 3. Who does that?
 what customers buy what

+SECOND:who votes
 4. Answering a question people care about how big of an issue is data privacy

+SECOND:will states flip parties

 5. Valuable to businesses
 cost savings in marketing

+SECOND:no

 6. What's the most popular?
 most popular channel interactions

+SECOND:yes, party
 7. Cost/Money rankings
 marketing spending

+SECOND:no

 ## Misconceptions

 What misconceptions do people have about your topic? randomization hurts customers

+SECOND:there are no changing demographics

 ## Examples